clarksville

 • Stalactites and Stalagmites

-Liberty Park has so much to offer!
+Liberty Park is a large green space with so much to offer!
 It has one of the best (if not the best) playgrounds for kids.
-There is a lovely protected area where locals love to stroll, fish, watch the geese, or just sit on a bench and take in the beautiful surroundings.
+There is a lovely protected area where locals love to stroll, fish, and watch the geese.
+Or you can just sit on a bench and take in the beautiful surroundings.
 You will find indigenous plants, birds, fish and insects.
 While you’re at Liberty, you can walk to the Wilma Rudolph Event Center, or to the Marina.
 There is a big field where you will often find kids having sports practice.
 It’s also a perfect spot for flying kites in the spring.
 There is a dog park, and you will find no shortage of Clarksville natives walking their pets.
 There are several pavilions, including a large pavilion that offers clean restrooms and seasonal concessions.
 These pavilions can be reserved for birthday parties.
 You can learn more here.

 • Liberty Park near pond